-Thanks for all the fantastic messages from the Moceanic fundraising tribe.
+Thanks for all the fantastic messages from the Moceanic fundraising community.
 I’m feeling very welcome — thank you!

 One of the things I’m most excited about at Moceanic is sharing knowledge and learning even more about fundraising… Moceanic is all about helping smart fundraisers get even smarter.

 I’ve just learned about an exciting new direct mail fundraising technique.
 Yes, I’m using the word “new” in the same sentence with “direct mail.”
 I know we all tend to think everything about direct mail is older than dirt.
 But this is new.

 And it just might blow your mind the way it did mine.

 It’s called a Supporter Connection Survey.
 It’s a direct mail pack that features a survey.

 You might be saying right now, “Surveys are not new in fundraising, you idiot!”
 That’s more or less what I said at first.
 But a Supporter Connection Survey is different.
 It’s so different, it’s not really a survey at all — even though it looks and acts exactly like one.

 Sean and Paul, the co-founders of at Pareto Fundraising used similar surveys in the UK in the 90s, and Pareto developed them further with charities in Australia from 2003.
 This type of survey is now common in Australia and New Zealand, and used in some form by the majority of successful fundraising charities there.